staller-lab/Gcn4-evolution/README.md

 - Support functions for visualizing data

 **FigureS16_clusteringADs.ipynb**
 - Clusters activation domain sequences and compares those with the WxxLF motif to those without the motif.

+**FigureS3_WLF_sequence_logos.ipynb**
+- Creates sequence logos for regions around the WxxLF motif